update WordPress automatically

 Automatic updates

-Both Automatic Plugin Updates and Automatic Theme Updates provide the extra option of Select Individually.
+Both Plugin updates and Theme updates provide the extra option of Choose per plugin or Choose per theme.

 This feature enables you to activate automatic updates for specific plugins or themes and not others (this is covered in more detail next).